-The Enterprise Geocoding Module and Global Geocoding Module has requirements in addition to the basic Spectrum[TM] Technology Platform requirements:

-- Minimum: 16 GB RAM, 8 CPU, 100 GB storage - Recommended 32 GB RAM, 8 CPU, 200 GB storage, sufficient for all datasets.
+- The Enterprise Geocoding Module and Global Geocoding Module system requirements: - minimum: 16 GB RAM, 8 CPU, 100 GB storage - recommended 32 GB RAM, 8 CPU, 200 GB storage, sufficient for all datasets.

 The amount of RAM will depend on how many users on the sytem and how many datasets are loaded.